Avaiga/taipy-doc/docs/tutorials/complete_applications/understanding_gui/index.md

     Taipy requires **Python 3.8** or newer.

-Welcome to the **Tutorial** on how to use Taipy frontend.
-This tour shows you how to use Taipy to create an interactive Web application.
+Welcome to the **Tutorial** for using Taipy frontend.
+This guide will demonstrate how to utilize Taipy to build an interactive web application.

 ![GUI application](step_07/result.png){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }